What do you picture when you hear about someone who’s a millionaire?

 Tim Cook, the CEO of Apple recently explained in an interview with Charlie Rose that it’s more difficult to edit than it is to create something entirely new.
 But I’ve learned that sometimes creating something new can be the best way forward to becoming a millionaire.

-A combination of advertising revenue and introduction to new business opportunities (because my name and face are all over the web) have been a huge blessing.
+A combination of advertising revenue and introduction to new business opportunities (because my name and face are all over the web) has been a huge blessing.

 Here’s the thing you have to realize though: I KNEW NOTHING ABOUT BLOGGING.